karyma101/handbook/CLI/README.md

 - **redirection**: reroutes standard input, standard output, and standard error.
 - **~/.bash_profile**: is the name of file used to store environment settings.
 It is commonly called the “bash profile”.
 When a session starts, it will load the contents of the bash profile before executing commands.
   - **~** represents the user’s home directory.
+- **environment variables**: are variables that can be used across commands and programs and hold information about the environment.